 At the time of submission of the application for the current orphan designation, further clinical trials in patients with systemic sclerosis were ongoing.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 7 February 2003 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 7 February 2003 recommending the granting of this designation.

-Update: Bosentan (Tracleer) is authorised in the European Union as of 22 March 2007 for the treatment of new digital ulcers in patients with systemic sclerosis and active digital ulcers.
+Update: Bosentan (Tracleer) has been authorised in the EU since 22 March 2007 for the treatment of new digital ulcers in patients with systemic sclerosis and active digital ulcers.

 |Name||Language||First published||Last updated|